Reading Time: 10 minutes

 student recruitment

-While above is an example of what not to do, the school below demonstrates a great way to maximize preview text, further specifying the deadline to enroll and elaborating on the acronym used for the program.
+While the above is an example of what not to do, the school below demonstrates a great way to maximize preview text, further specifying the enrollment deadline and elaborating on the acronym used for the program.

 education lead generation

-When it comes to best practices around email subject lines for students, using preview text wisely is definitely a fool-proof way to improve your open rates.
-By using all available space, your school can avoid missing any opportunities to generate leads.
+Regarding best practices around email subject lines for students, using preview text wisely is a fool-proof way to improve your open rates.
+Using all available space prevents your school from missing any opportunities to generate leads.

 Personalize Your Subject Line for College Admissions Emails

-With all this talk about the benefits of tailoring your emails to your personas, why not go the extra mile and include your prospect’s name into the subject line?
+With all this talk about the benefits of tailoring your emails to your personas, why not go the extra mile and include your prospect’s name in the subject line?

 Personalized subject lines stand out amongst a sea of anonymous messages.
 If prospects see their name bolded in their email inbox, they are more likely to take notice.